Open-Research-Program/HCOE/Learnings/README.md

 # Topics Selected to Investigate by the Community
-On July 13, 2022, the community was asked to vote on the sixteen topics concepts of most interest.
+On July 13, 2022, the community was asked to vote on the previously generated [sixteen topics concepts of most interest](#Topics-of-Interest-Raised-by-the-Community).
 The following table numerically lists topics of most interest to least (1 = highest interest).
 Note: Topic concepts were bundled to eliminate potential redundancies and form a total list of 10.

 | No.   | Topic                  |
 | ----- | ---------------------- |